 Transmitter power

-The antenna shall be replaced by a high power dummy load.
-The coupling factor shall be known in the allocated band with the necessary accuracy to achieve the required transmitter power accuracy of ±0,75 dB (see table 3).
+The antenna shall be replaced by a suitable adapter to adapt the rotary joint to a waveguide with a plane flange.
+On that flange a high-power directional coupler will be mounted with its main port terminated by a matching high-power dummy load.
+The coupled port shall have a sufficient attenuation within the whole frequency band 2 300 MHz to 3 500 MHz to avoid saturation of the measurement equipment

 To determine the Peak Envelope Power of the pulse a peak power meter with direct reading of the transmitter peak power should be used.